megalus/stela/README.md

 ### All Stela Configuration Options

-All configuration files can be override using a environment variable, using the `STELA_` prefix.
+All configuration files can be overridden using an environment variable, using the `STELA_` prefix.
 For example, `default_environment` turns `STELA_DEFAULT_ENVIRONMENT`.